Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Introduction

-In \cite{FMZDiv,FMZDiv2}, we defined topological notions of symplectic normal crossings divisor and variety and showed that they are equivalent, in a suitable sense, to the desired rigid notions.
-A \textsf{simple normal crossings (SC) symplectic divisor} $D\!=\bigcup_{i\in S} D_i$ in $(X,\om)$ is a transverse union of smooth symplectic divisors $\{D_i\}_{i\in S}$ in $X$ such that all the strata
+In \cite{FMZ1,FMZ2}, with M.~Mclean and A.~Zinger, we defined topological notions of symplectic normal crossings divisor and variety and showed that they are equivalent, in a suitable sense, to the desired rigid notions.
+For $N\!\in\!\N$, let